-For crystals or glasses, the group index in the visible or near-infrared spectral range is typically larger than the ordinary refractive index, which determines the phase velocity.
-This implies that the group velocity is often (but not always) lower than the phase velocity.
+For optical crystals or glasses, the group index in the visible or near-infrared spectral range is typically larger than the ordinary refractive index: the group velocity is somewhat smaller than the phase velocity.

 In certain special (artificial) situations, one obtains dramatically reduced group velocities (→ slow light), i.e., a very large group index.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.